Sasmuan: History

 Sasmuan already had a well-developed system of government well before the era of Spanish colonization.
-It evolved to be one of the oldest and major settlements in Pampanga by the 16th century.
+It was one of the major towns of Pampanga in the 16th century.

 The Santa Lucia Church was one of the first Roman Catholic churches built in the Philippines by the Spaniards with the political and financial support of the Principalia.

 Geography

 Sasmuan is located in the southern part of Pampanga.
-It is one of the three towns in the province along the Manila Bay coastline (Others are Macabebe and Lubao).
-It is bounded to the north by the municipalities of Guagua and Minalin; to the east by the municipality of Macabebe; to the west by the municipality of Lubao; and to the south by Manila Bay.
-Most of the town's area is fish ponds.
+It is bounded to the north by the municipalities of Guagua and Minalin; to the east by the municipality of Macabebe; to the west by the municipality of Lubao; and, to the south by Manila Bay.
+Most of the town's area is covered by fishponds.
+It is one of the three coastal towns in Pampanga along with Lubao and Macabebe.

 Barangays

-Sasmuan is politically subdivided into 12 barangays.
+Sasmuan is politically subdivided into 12 barangays, as shown below.
+Each barangay consists of puroks and some have sitios.